 No classes.
 Childcare available.

 Group Worship – Children start with service in the sanctuary before being sung to their classes.

 Social events for all ages (and with an intentional appeal for young people include the Halloween Party and Holiday Craft Workshop.
 Watch for information about these and other events.
 Other special programs are scheduled as needed, or alternating years.

 Our faith development program is a cooperative one, taught by volunteers from within our UUCB community.
 Programs are developed and directed by the Family Ministry Team in conjunction with the Director of Family Ministry.
 Committee meetings are held quarterly.
 Parents and other church members are invited to attend.

 Tips to Make Programs More Fun!

 - Dress for active participation.
-Our classes are creative, active places with glue, paint, games, etc.
+Our classes and workshops are creative, active places with glue, paint, games, etc.